JasonDahl/project-showcase/README.md

 This project reflects my interest in building AI-assisted systems that **augment scientific reasoning** rather than replace it.

+Be sure to check out the live demo.
+Try the following: "Pose a problem similar to an example from Unit 110, and walk me through the solution."

 ---

 ## Selected Training & Applied Projects